Circumventing Backdoor Defenses That Are Based on Latent Separability

-For other popular architectures, \textit{e.g.} VGG-16 and MobileNet-V2, our adaptive strategy also effectively circumvents latent-space defenses.
+We also consider other model architectures, e.g., VGG-16~\citep{simonyan2014very} and MobileNet-V2~\citep{sandler2018mobilenetv2}.
+We evaluate these architectures on CIFAR-10 against our adaptive attacks.
 Notice that these architectures have much larger latent spaces -- MobileNet-V2 has a latent space of dimension 1280, and VGG-16 has a latent space of dimension 512 (for comparison, 64 for ResNet-20).
-Therefore, we have to adapt some defense configurations: \begin{itemize} \item The decision threshold of AC could not be reused.
-So for VGG-16 and MobileNet-V2, we adapt AC by eliminating any clusters with size <35\% of the class size. \item SCAn could not finish computing for MobileNet-V2 after 2h, so we manually reduce the latent representation's dimension to 128 by PCA before SCAn starts processing. \end{itemize}
+Therefore, we have to adapt some defense configurations.
+Specifically, SCAn could not finish computing for MobileNet-V2 after 2h, so we manually reduce the latent representation's dimension to 128 by PCA before SCAn starts processing.

 Overall, we show that our adaptive attacks also effectively circumvent latent separation based defenses.
 In Table~\ref{tab:cifar10_other_arch_results}, we demonstrate our adaptive attacks with these network architectures on CIFAR-10.
 As shown, none of these latent separability based defenses could completely eliminate our backdoor poison samples and most of them completely fail.